francesco-plt/odc/writeups.md

 Basically up to now we just did things to trick malloc into giving us two chunks allocated and overlapping.
 Now we can actuate the exploit, which consists in replacing the function pointer of some move of a pokemon (chunk B2) with our exploit to get rce.
 We can do that by writing a target address in the overlapped chunk resulting from the null byte overflow.
 The binary helps us because each pkm struct has an array of function pointer which gets called by a function of the binary.
 So, to recap:

-       1. We perform the null byte exploit
+1. We perform the null byte exploit;
-       2. We use the overlapping chunk to write an address of interest in the moves array of the overlapped pokemon
+2. We use the overlapping chunk to write an address of interest in the moves array of the overlapped pokemon;
-       3. We call the function which executes the code at the given address to gain rce
+3. We call the function which executes the code at the given address to gain RCE.

 We could write a `one_gadget` address, or somethigs else.
 In my case `one_gadget` was not working, so I wrote the following into the overlapped pokemon: